Pope John Paul II: Election

-Wojtyła became the 264th pope according to the chronological list of popes, the first non-Italian in 455 years.
+Wojtyła became the 264th pope according to the chronological list of popes, and the first non-Italian in 455 years.
 At only 58 years of age, he was the youngest pope since Pope Pius IX in 1846, who was 54.
 Like his predecessor, John Paul II dispensed with the traditional papal coronation and instead received ecclesiastical investiture with a simplified papal inauguration on 22 October 1978.
 During his inauguration, when the cardinals were to kneel before him to take their vows and kiss his ring, he stood up as the Polish prelate, Cardinal Stefan Wyszyński knelt down, stopped him from kissing the ring, and simply embraced him.

 Pastoral journeys

 During his pontificate, John Paul II made journeys to 129 countries, travelling more than 1100000 km while doing so.
-He consistently attracted large crowds, some among the largest ever assembled in human history, such as the Manila World Youth Day, which gathered up to four million people, the largest papal gathering ever, according to the Vatican.
+He consistently attracted large crowds, some among the largest ever assembled in human history, such as the Manila World Youth Day 1995, which gathered up to four million people, the largest papal gathering ever, according to the Vatican.
 John Paul II's earliest official visits were to the Dominican Republic and Mexico in January 1979.
 While some of his journeys (such as to the United States and the Holy Land) were to places previously visited by Pope Paul VI, John Paul II became the first pope to visit the White House in October 1979, where he was greeted warmly by President Jimmy Carter.
 He was the first pope ever to visit several countries in one year, starting in 1979 with Mexico and Ireland.
 He was the first reigning pope to travel to the United Kingdom, in 1982, where he met Queen Elizabeth II, the Supreme Governor of the Church of England.
-While in Britain he also visited Canterbury Cathedral and knelt in prayer with Robert Runcie, the Archbishop of Canterbury, at the spot where Thomas Becket had been killed, as well as holding several large-scale open air masses, including one at Wembley Stadium, which was attended by some 80,000 people.
+While in Britain he also visited Canterbury Cathedral and knelt in prayer with Robert Runcie, the Archbishop of Canterbury, at the spot where Thomas Becket had been killed, as well as holding several large-scale open air Masses, including one at Wembley Stadium, which was attended by some 80,000 people.

 He travelled to Haiti in 1983, where he spoke in Creole to thousands of impoverished Catholics gathered to greet him at the airport.
-His message, "things must change in Haiti," referring to the disparity between the wealthy and the poor, was met with thunderous applause.
-In 2000, he was the first modern pope to visit Egypt, where he met with the Coptic pope, Pope Shenouda III and the Greek Orthodox Patriarch of Alexandria.
+His message, "things must change in Haiti", referring to the disparity between the wealthy and the poor, was met with thunderous applause.
+In 2000, he was the first modern pope to visit Egypt, where he met with the Coptic pope, Pope Shenouda III, and the Greek Orthodox Patriarch of Alexandria.
 He was the first Catholic pope to visit and pray in an Islamic mosque, in Damascus, Syria, in 2001.
 He visited the Umayyad Mosque, a former Christian church where John the Baptist is believed to be interred, where he made a speech calling for Muslims, Christians and Jews to live together.